crash0verrid3/Conway-s-Game-of-Life/README.md

-Unit 3: Decisions and Loops - *Conway's Game of Life*
+Unit 3: Decisions and Loops
 ============

 *Standard 4 - Understand decision and looping structures and apply to programs*